 - Elizabeth Maconchy – String quartets number 3 and 11

-The show is written, directed and produced by Kate Romano and performed by members of the Goldfield Ensemble.
+The show is written, designed and produced by Kate Romano and performed by members of the Goldfield Ensemble.
 It is ideally suited for KS1 and KS2 – although we usually find that grown-ups love our shows just as much!

 Shadowy images from the show